-March 31, 2015 versus December 31, 2014
+June 30, 2015 versus December 31, 2014

-- Net capital assets increased at March 31, 2015 by \$382.
-This increase is attributable to net increases in construction work-in-progress of \$677, other capital assets of \$80, buses for \$70, infrastructure for \$63, buildings and structures for \$31, passenger cars and locomotives for \$21, and land for \$7.
-The increases were offset by a net increase in accumulated depreciation of \$567.
-Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - Repairs and improvements continued at four facilities, namely Robert F. Kennedy Bridge, the Bronx-Whitestone Bridge, the Throgs Neck Bridge and the Verrazano-Narrows Bridge; - Switch replacement and power distribution equipment at the Brooklyn-Battery Tunnel, upper and lower level toll plazas; and - Ventilation system upgraded and installed at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station.
+- Net capital assets increased at June 30, 2015 by \$965.
+This increase is attributable to net increases in construction work-in-progress of \$1,404, other capital assets of \$254, buses for \$165, infrastructure for \$122, buildings and structures for \$87, passenger cars and locomotives for \$43, and land for \$8.
+Those increases were offset by a net increase in accumulated depreciation of \$1,118.
+Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - Repairs and improvements continued at three facilities, namely Robert F. Kennedy Bridge, the Bronx-Whitestone Bridge, and the Verrazano-Narrows Bridge; - o Switch replacement and power distribution equipment at the Brooklyn-Battery Tunnel, upper and lower level toll plazas; and - Ventilation system upgraded and installed at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station.
 Various signal and communication projects incurred by the MTA New York City Transit.
-Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at 23 stations, replacement of 20 escalators at various stations. - Other assets increased by \$2,400.
-The major items contributing to this change include: - An increase in current and non-current net receivables of \$1,762 derived mainly from:
+Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at 23 stations, replacement of 20 escalators at various stations. - Other assets increased by \$2,010.
+The major items contributing to this change include: - An increase in current and non-current net receivables of \$1,430 derived mainly from:

-- An increase in due from State and regional mass transit taxes of \$1,490 due to the approval of the New York State 2015-2016 budget in March 2015. - An increase in due from other State and local assistance of \$319. - An increase in other various receivables of \$22. - A decrease in due from Federal and State Governments for capital projects of \$69. - A decrease in other current and non-current assets of \$57 derived from: - A decrease in advance to defined benefit pension trust of \$44 primarily from the amortization of prepaid pension cost by MTA Long Island Rail Road of \$23 and by MTA Metro-North Railroad of \$21. - A decrease in cash of \$39 from net cash flow activities. - A decrease in other various assets of \$6 due to the amortization of advances to the Defined Benefit Pension Plan. - An increase in material and supplies of \$23 due largely to increases in MTA New York City Transit of \$15 and cumulative increases in other Agencies of \$9 for maintenance material requirements for vehicles and facilities. - An increase in prepaid expenses and other current asset of \$9, due largely to prepayment of insurance premiums. - An increase in investments of \$695 derived from: - An increase in restricted investments of \$947, due primarily to higher debt service funds and an increase in proceeds from the issuance of Transportation Revenue Bonds Series 2015A in January 2015 and Series 2015B in March 2015. - A decrease in capital lease related investments of \$2 due to capital lease debt service payments. - A decrease in unrestricted investments of \$250, due primarily to the usage of operating funds for agency operations and lower Mobility Tax collections. - Deferred outflows of resources increased by \$38 due to an increase in fair market value of derivative instruments of \$52 (See Notes 2 and 8), offset by a decrease in the loss on refunding of debt of \$14.
+- O An increase in State and regional mass transit taxes of \$1,261 due to the approval of the New York State 2015-2016 budget in March 2015. - o An increase in other State and local assistance of \$259. - o A decrease in other various receivables of \$32. - o A decrease in Federal and State Governments for capital projects of \$58. - An increase in other current and non-current assets of \$17 derived from: - o An increase in cash of \$25 from net cash flow activities. - An increase in material and supplies of \$63 due largely to increases at MTA New York City Transit of \$34 and a net increase at other MTA agencies of \$29 for maintenance material requirements for vehicles and facilities. - o An increase in prepaid expenses and other current assets of \$4, due largely to prepayment of insurance premiums. - o An increase of \$1 in derivative assets. - O A decrease in advance to the defined benefit pension trust of \$56 from the amortization of prepaid pension cost by MTA Long Island Rail Road of \$28 and by MTA Metro-North Railroad of \$28. - o A decrease in other various assets of \$20 due mainly to the amortization of advances to the Defined Benefit Pension Plan and a reduction in long term insurance premiums. - An increase in investments of \$563 derived from: - An increase in restricted investments of \$933, due primarily to higher debt service funds and an increase in proceeds from the issuance of Transportation Revenue Bonds Series 2015A in January 2015 and Series 2015B in March 2015. - o An increase in capital lease related investments of \$1 as per capital lease debt service schedule. - o A decrease in unrestricted investments of \$371, due primarily to the usage of operating funds for agency operations. - Deferred outflows of resources decreased by \$81 due to a change in fair market value of derivative instruments of \$53 (See Notes 2 and 8), and a decrease in the loss on refunding of debt of \$28.